mikedixson/mtworksample/README.md

 # mtworksample

-On the provided barebone Ubuntu LTS Server installation provision a dockerized WordPress environment with an nginx reverse proxy serving the WordPress on the url https://mttest.localhost.redirect using the provided certificates.
+On the provided barebone Ubuntu LTS Server installation provision a dockerized WordPress environment with a native nginx reverse proxy serving the WordPress on the url https://mttest.localhost.redirect using the provided certificates.

 The server is accessible on ports 22,80 and 443